alifiaganjaraharja/Capstone-Project/README.md

 # Capstone-Project
-This notebook is designed for completing one of my Data Analytic Course with Coursera.
+This notebook was designed by Alifia Ganjaraharja for completing one of my Data analytics courses with Coursera.
+Created it with Kaggle Notebook using R programming language, then linked it to the GitHub repository.